 2017 saw some incredible changes in UX, and now 2018 seems set to accomplish even more incredible things.
-Keeping a close eye on these top UX design trends of 2018 will allow you to deliver a higher-quality experience to all of your users, increasing the odds that they will keep coming back to your brand.
+Keeping a close eye on these top UX design trend of 2018 will allow you to deliver a higher-quality experience to all of your users, increasing the odds that they will keep coming back to your brand.

 It’s no longer about a touch-screen interface.
 Many users are now looking for a screenless design that allows them to go hands-free with their devices while still experiencing that incredible convenience.
 It’s estimated that by 2022, 55% of American homes will have voice-activated devices.
 That technology is still growing, which means plenty of opportunities for designers to improve the user experience.